the-turing-way/the-turing-way/chapters/open_science.md

 In relation to the moment to make the paper publicly available, many journals establish a period of time from its original publication: the embargo period, which can range from zero to 60 months when making the paper publicly available is not permitted.
 Some journals include or exclude embargoes depending on the versions.
 For instance the accepted version could be made publicly available after publication but the published version must wait 12 months.

-#### Open Access publishing
+#### Open access publishing

-Open Access publishing attempts to ensure permanent open access to all the articles published in journals, and as a result we have seen the creation of the open access journals.
-The number of open access journals has increased during the last years, according to the Directory of Open Access Journals \([DOAJ](http://www.doaj.org)\), currently there are more than 12,000.
+Open access publishing attempts to ensure permanent open access to all the articles published in journals, and as a result we have seen the creation of the open access journals.
+The number of open access journals has increased during the last years, according to the Directory of Open access Journals \([DOAJ](http://www.doaj.org)\), currently there are more than 12,000.
 Open access journal must provide free access to its contents but it also must license them to allow reusability.

 Currently many paywalled journals offer individual open access options to researchers once the paper is accepted after peer review.
 Those options include the publication under a free content license and free accessibility to anyone since its first publication.
 This model is commonly known as the hybrid model because in the same issue of a journal, readers can find open access and paywalled contributions.
 Usually publishers ask for a fee to open individual contributions.